thumbnail_Logo_4_vectorized

 The conditions for traveling to third-party countries should always be checked in that country’s regulations.

-7. Can I Renew My Temporary Residence Permit in Serbia as Long as I Still Have a Legal Ground for Residency in Serbia?
+Can I Renew My Temporary Residence Permit, or the unified permit in Serbia, as long as I Still Have a Legal Ground for Residency in Serbia?

-The temporary residence permit may be extended as long as you provide a legal ground for the application.
+The temporary residence permit, i.e., the unified permit may be extended as long as you provide a legal ground for the application.
 However, bearing in mind that the authority questions the justification of each application, besides the formal requirements.

 Even though the fact that you receive your retirement, which implies that you do not treat to become a subject of public welfare, this alone is not enough reason to approve the temporary residence and does not represent a legal ground to apply for the temporary residence permit in Serbia.

-9. Do I Need to Be Physically Present in Serbia to Apply for Temporary Residence?
+Do I Need to Be Physically Present in Serbia to Apply for Temporary Residence, or for the unified permit?

-In the application for the residence permit, you need to submit documentation that will be proof of the reason for their residence permit.
+In the application for the residence permit, or for the unified permit, you need to submit documentation that will be proof of the reason for their residence permit.
 In that way, you are proving that your application is justified and genuine.
 The documentation differs depending on the legal ground and is regulated by different regulations.

-• Upon the expiry of the residence permit;
+- Upon the expiry of the residence permit, which was not renewed

 In case you, as a foreigner in Serbia, reside with no legal basis, you must leave the Republic of Serbia immediately or within a period no longer than 30 days.
 The exact date will be stated in the Decision by the relevant public authority.
-Apart from that, that kind of behaviour is considered as misdemeanour.
+Apart from that, that kind of behavior is considered as misdemeanor, so the foreigner can expect a fine of up to RSD 150.000.